 Date: April 17, 2019 | Location: New York City | Venue: Gramercy Theatre

-A couple weeks before the show, I realized that Chris and I should have a solidified plan for how we were going to get into NYC and how we would be coming home.
+A couple weeks before the show, I realized that I should have a solidified plan for how we were going to get into NYC and how we would be coming home.
 We were going to drive ourselves, but between the stress of driving in the city and the ridiculous parking garage rates, that was more anxiety than we needed and more money than we wanted spend.
 Normally when I have to travel to a larger city in my area (i.e. Boston or NYC) for a concert, I opt for Boston.
 We have a family friend who lives there and knows all the ropes for parking, travel in the city, etc. I also happen to prefer Boston, but that’s beside the point.
-However, Chris really wanted to go to the New York show, so I figured it would be fun since I hadn’t been in awhile.
-I also figured that since ATC is originally from the NYC area, it would be like their “hometown show” in a sense.
+I figured that since ATC is originally from the NYC area, though, it would be cool to be at their “hometown show”.

 However, once it came to travel arrangements, that’s when things got tedious.
 I looked a bunch of train rates/times going into and out of the city, but nothing seemed to be lining up within our budget.
 That’s when I saw how much cheaper the bus rates were, but I became frustrated because their wasn’t a bus home at a late enough time.
 I eventually lined everything up and got the best deal by buying bus tickets to go into the city, and off-peak train tickets to travel home.
-We would leave from and arrive back to Union Station in New Haven, CT, which is conveniently only an hour away from my house.
-So, after all that the final plan was: Chris would meet me at my house (he lives in the Providence area), we would drive to New Haven in my car, we would take the bus into NYC, spend some time in the city and eat an early dinner, go to the concert, walk to the Grand Central Terminal from Gramercy Theatre, take the train back to New Haven, and drive back to my house for the night.
+We would leave from and arrive back to Union Station in New Haven, CT.
+So, after all that the final plan was: my boyfriend would meet me at my house, we would drive to New Haven in my car, we would take the bus into NYC, spend some time in the city and eat an early dinner, go to the concert, walk to the Grand Central Terminal from Gramercy Theatre, take the train back to New Haven, and drive back to my house for the night.
 Whew.
 That’s a mouthful and it took several hours for me to plan.
-Can you tell I’m used to being in a small-town setting where you just drive everywhere easily? 😉
+Can you tell I’m used to being in a small-town setting where you just drive everywhere easily?

 Travel and Times Square

-Long story short, we almost missed our bus due to my failing to plan where we would park in New Haven (I stupidly believed we could just find parking in Union Station’s attached garages, which were of course full), but we made it and got into the city right around 2:00 p.m.
+Long story short, we almost missed our bus due to failing to plan where we would park in New Haven (I stupidly believed we could just find parking in Union Station’s attached garages, which were of course full), but we made it and got into the city right around 2:00 p.m.
 The show wasn’t until 8:00, VIP wasn’t until 6:00, and I had decided I would like us to get to the venue by 5:00 to wait outside and get a good spot in line, since the show was general admission standing room.
-We walked to Times Square as Chris thought it would be fun, and were immediately bombarded by costumed people.
-You can truly sense my enthusiasm:

 Meet and Greet

 A little while later, we arrived to Gramercy and found our spots at the end of the short barricade just outside the door.
 We were some of the last people to make it into that barricade before a security guard began to direct people to the continued one around the corner, so I was pleased with our timing.
 We waited outside for the next forty-five minutes or so with fellow fans and got to talking with some of them.
 The time passed fairly quickly, and before I knew it, ATC’s tour manager was going down the line confirming people’s tickets and VIP passes, and passing out laminates.
 Shortly after, the security team let us into the theatre.
 It’s one of those older buildings in NYC, and I really enjoyed its vibe.
 We formed a line down the side of the stage, and the meet and greet began.
-Of course, I was nervous and shy meeting the band (classic introvert) so Chris did most of the talking (quite the extrovert), but Chrissy, Dan, and Will were all so nice and it was a pleasure meeting them again.
+I was nervous and shy meeting the band, but Chrissy, Dan, and Will were all so nice and it was a pleasure meeting them again.